Tackling Cancer Health Disparities: Small Steps, Big Hopes

 A think tank of leaders from NCI, the American Society of Clinical Oncology (ASCO), American Cancer Society (ACS), and American Association for Cancer Research (AACR) have joined together to chart a course for moving disparities research forward.
 The transition from documenting disparities to testing interventions that address them is what is driving this first-of-its-kind collaboration.

-The goal is to “more quickly identify and implement solutions” that can bridge the disparities gap, said Clifford Hudis, M.D., ASCO’s immediate past president.
+The goal is to “more quickly identify and implement solutions” that can bridge the disparities gap, said Clifford Hudis, M.D., president of ASCO from 2013–2014.

 During the meeting, top experts in basic, translational, clinical, behavioral, and population research identified “important changes that are needed in how data are collected and how to better translate that data to the clinic, and eventually to the larger population,” said AACR CEO Margaret Foti, M.D., Ph.D.